 Abnormal colonies and mutants were induced by the radiation.
 Some mutants were no more radiation resistant than the normal strain.
 The culture grown from irradiated conidia produced more of pectolytic enzyme than did the control after 3 days of post-irradiation incubation.
 The enzyme production was stimulated by the irradiation.

 Nucleic acid content of the mycelia grown from irradiated spores was related to the growth stage of the fungus and not directly influenced by the irradiation.
 The slowed growth rate of the irradiated fungus indirectly influenced the nucleic acid content.
 When isotope labeled mycelia were irradiated, no radiation induced degradation of nucleic acid was detected in the fungus during 8 hours of post-irradiation incubation, either by chemical or isotopic analysis.

-Chou, Tsong-Wen, "Effects of Gamma Radiation in Concurrence with Certain Environmental Conditions on Lethal and Physio-chemical Responses of Penicillium expansum L." (1969).
-All Graduate Theses and Dissertations.
+Chou, Tsong-Wen, "Effects of Gamma Radiation in Concurrence with Certain Environmental Conditions on Lethal and Physio-Chemical Responses of Penicillium expansum L." (1969).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4852.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .